 With the end of my first marriage began a run of creativity which would send me on a journey, through several projects, successes and disappointments.
 Creativity was the healing process for me, and it propelled me down a path through Old Town, Pilsen and Wicker Park, eventually leading me back to Poland.

 My ‘Old Town’ project consisted of 8 songs: ‘In My Hour’, ‘Resurrection,’ ‘Too Many Pieces,’ ‘Winterline,’ and ‘Apology’ are Busted Relationship songs.
 ‘Vineyard Homicide,’ and ‘Take Care of Love’ came out of my Chicago blues scene existence.
-The clouds begin to lift with ‘Homeward.’
+Clouds begin to lift with ‘Homeward.’